glanceapp/glance/docs/configuration.md

 >
 > When using `slim`, the maximum number of columns allowed for that page is `2`.

+#### `hide-desktop-navigation`
+Whether to show the navigation links at the top of the page on desktop.

 #### `show-mobile-header`
 Whether to show a header displaying the name of the page on mobile.
 The header purposefully has a lot of vertical whitespace in order to push the content down and make it easier to reach on tall devices.